Oman: Art

-Food
+Cuisine

 Omani cuisine is diverse and has been influenced by many cultures.
 Omanis usually eat their main daily meal at midday, while the evening meal is lighter.
-During Ramadan, dinner is served after the Taraweeh prayers, sometimes as late as 11 pm.
-However, these dinner timings differ according to each family; for instance, some families would choose to eat right after maghrib prayers and have dessert after Taraweeh.
+During Ramadan, dinner is typically served after the Taraweeh prayers, sometimes as late as 11 pm.

 Arsia, a festival meal served during celebrations, consists of mashed rice and meat (sometimes chicken).
 Another popular festival meal, shuwa, consists of meat cooked very slowly (sometimes for up to 2 days) in an underground clay oven.
-The meat becomes extremely tender and it is infused with spices and herbs before cooking to give it a very distinct taste.
 Fish is often used in main dishes too, and the kingfish is a popular ingredient.
 Mashuai is a meal consisting of a whole spit-roasted kingfish served with lemon rice.

-Rukhal bread is a thin, round bread originally baked over a fire made from palm leaves.
-It is eaten at any meal, typically served with Omani honey for breakfast or crumbled over curry for dinner.
-Chicken, fish, and lamb or mutton are regularly used in dishes.
+Rukhal bread is a thin, round bread eaten at any meal, typically served with Omani honey for breakfast or crumbled over curry for dinner.
 The Omani halwa is a very popular sweet, consisting of cooked raw sugar with nuts.
-There are many different flavors, the most popular ones being black halwa (original) and saffron halwa.
+There are many different flavours, the most popular ones being black halwa (original) and saffron halwa.
 Halwa is considered a symbol of Omani hospitality, traditionally served with coffee.
 As is the case with most Arab states of the Persian Gulf, alcohol is only available over the counter to non-Muslims.
-Muslims can still purchase alcoholic drinks.
-Alcohol is served in many hotels and a few restaurants.